Frequently Asked Questions

 Q: Is the Academy a competitive studio?

-A: No. The practice of competitive dance tends to lead students toward a commercial style of dance where "tricks" are more important than technique or artistry.
-Our goals and values align more with preparing our students for performance and a potential future as healthy and well-rounded dance artists.
-That being said, we do have a competitive Highland program as highland competition is traditional and well-regulated by a world governing body.
+A: No. The practice of competitive dance tends to lead students toward a commercial style of dance where "tricks" are more important than technique or artistry, and a focus on perfection leads to unhealthy dance practice and hierarchical relationships between dancers.
+Our goals and values align more with preparing our students for performance and a potential future as healthy, creative and well-rounded dance artists.
+That being said, we do have a competitive Highland program as highland competition is a traditional practice and well-regulated by a world governing body.

 Q: How can I be more involved in my child's dance life?